 MSCI confirms Kuwait EM upgrade effective 30 November.
 KMEFIC FTSE Kuwait Equity UCITS ETF (KUW8) estimates that the MSCI’s reclassification of Kuwait indices from frontier market status to emerging market on 30 November could see around USD10 billion of asset flows into Kuwaiti stocks.

-Hopefully, you caught Mike’s insightful ETF Stream article on the changing Distribution landscape.
-If not, take a look here.
+Hopefully, you caught our insightful ETF Stream article on the changing Distribution landscape.
+Take a look here.